-- ► Move hand guard to position ☐ chain brake is disengaged. - Switch on the saw. - ► Push the hand guard towards the bar nose (position (1)).
+- Switch on the saw. - Push the hand guard towards the bar nose (position ⊕).

-The chain brake is working properly if the saw chain comes to a standstill within a few fractions of a second
+The chain brake is working properly if the saw chain comes to a standstill within a few fractions of a second.

 The hand guard must be free from dirt and move freely.